UNL-VEX-Robotics/neblib/README.md

 # neblib
 A VEX V5 library created by VURC team SKERS.
-The intent of this library is to minimize the amount of code that needs rewritten between robots.
+The intent of this library is to minimize the amount of code that needs rewritten between robots

 ## Features
+* PID class with multiple exit condition types
 * Standard "Tank" Drivetrain class
   * Simple velocity setting designed to easily accomodate controller input